bananaRanger/AYRotaryDial/README.md

 ## About

-AYRotaryDial is the UI control that gives you the possibility for input phone number like by cool old rotary dial phone.
+AYRotaryDial is the UI control based on layers.
+This control gives you the possibility for an input phone number like by cool old rotary dial phone.

 ## Installation